Skip to main content

 Description

-Note: If the administrator later disables SSO login, in the organization will no longer be able to log in to the organization, while will not be affected.
+Note: If the administrator disables SSO login later, SSO users in the organization will no longer be able to log in, while General users will be unaffected.

 Appendix: Configuring Applications in Azure AD